 - SWOT – To ensure that the fraud detection techniques match with the company’s strengths and weaknesses a SWOT analysis is essential.

-- Build a dedicated team for fraud management – Companies must employ a dedicated team with proper workflow and an adequate fraud detecting and reporting system to find and prevent frauds in the organization at the right time.
+- Build a dedicated team for fraud management – Companies must employ a dedicated team with proper workflow and adequate fraud detecting and reporting system to find and prevent frauds in the organization at the right time.

 - Build or buy option – Companies must decide if it is more feasible for them to build a fraud analytics system or buy one.